pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 ## 4. Manually Stake an Application & Deploy a PATH Gateway

-:::note Independent Gateway
+:::note Centralized Gateway

-This section will show how to deploy a `PATH Gateway` with `Centralized` mode, which will use its configured `Application`s to sign relays.
+This section will show how to deploy a `PATH Gateway` in `Centralized` mode, which will use its configured (i.e. owned) `Application`s to sign relays.

-We are leaving delegated Gateways outside the scope of the Quickstart guide.
+_Other types of Gateways (e.g. Delegated) are outside the scope of this Quickstart guide._

 :::